jamktiko/tc-productlab-manual/product-owner-guide.md

 ### Product Owners at Ticorporate

 During the Product Lab the faculty of BIT will arrange lectures and visits from industry members and experts.
 These will be announced on Microsoft Teams, on class and on the Ticorporate Calendar.
+You could think that the product owner is like the traditional lead designer of the game.
+According to Clinton[2] this is the case in most game companies which have adopted Scrum.
+Lead designers are the ones with the vision for the game, and they usually have the experience in communicating that vision to all disciplines.

 ## Sources

 1. Great Scrums Need Great Product Owners: Unbounded Collaboration and Collective Product Ownership (2008)

-2. List of sources here
+2. Agile game development with Scrum - Clinton Keith (2010)